Moving house can be a stressful ordeal.

 2. Organise a move-out/end of tenancy clean

 Whether you’re moving from a rental property or a property you own, you’ll need to ensure that you leave the property in a clean condition.
-If you rent, check your tenancy agreement to confirm the exact requirements for cleanliness - at the very least you’ll need to perform a thorough clean yourself, and you may even need to prove that you’ve had a professional clean.
+If you rent, check your tenancy agreement to confirm the exact requirements for cleanliness - you should have been provided a physical copy of this when you moved in, and if you went through a digital service such as Portico you may be able to access this through your online dashboard.
+At the very least you’ll need to perform a thorough clean yourself, and you may even need to prove that you’ve had a professional clean.

 - Thorough cleaning of all surfaces